ShadowDevZ/nk-os/README.md

 # nk-os
 Hobyist x64 kernel
-Requirements: elf compatible x64 cross compiler (auto script will be added in future update to match all requirements), limine bootloader `v5.x` is pulled and builded as dependency automatically.
-Note newer version than 4 won't work beacuse the developer decided to remove the limine_terminal feature from version 5 and newer releases.
+Requirements: elf compatible x64 cross compiler without libgcc redzone support.
+For building the cross compiler use [this] (https://github.com/ShadowDevZ/tc-bootstrapper) script. limine bootloader `v5.x` is pulled and builded as dependency automatically.

 In the future the os is going to use custom linear framebuffer